arshavir-andreas/Shakhmat/README.md

 ## Why Shakhmat?

 As far as I know, a lot of chess players in my country (including me) are not really proficient at PGN notation.
-Even though chess plateforms like Chess.com or Lichess.org propose some ways to learn that notation, I personally found that was a bit awkward to master.
+Even though chess platforms like Chess.com or Lichess.org propose some ways to learn that notation, I personally found that was a bit awkward to master.
 That's the reason why Shakhmat was created: **why not just playing against a chess engine by using PGN notation from the very beginning until the end of a game**?

 It is a didactic approach inspired by ***Blindfold chess***.